 - Please do not copy and paste cells within the workbook as this can corrupt or overwrite the validation checks.
 However, it is possible to copy and paste into the white formula bar box (which can be found just below the command ribbon at the top of the Excel window). - 2.
 Providers should enter data into all white cells.
-Orange cells will be auto-populated. - 3.
-The OfS will publish the information providers submit in table 2a (access targets), table 2b (success targets), table 2c (progression targets) and tables 4a and 4b (investment summary) as part of each provider's access and participation plan.
+Orange cells will be auto-populated.
+Grey cells are not valid for editing. - 3.
+The OfS will publish the information providers submit in table 2a (access targets), table 2b (success targets), table 2c (progression targets), and tables 4a and 4b (investment summary) as part of each provider's access and participation plan.
 The OfS will also publish a financial information summary in an outcomes report.